Jack Radcliffe: Other ventures

 Radcliffe worked as the chief financial officer of a software consulting company during the late 1990s and early 2000s.
 He currently works as a realtor.

 Legacy and cultural impact

 Radcliffe is often cited as an enduring iconic representation (if not the most iconic representative) of the bear aesthetic in pornography, gay culture, and at large.
 He has been described as "the Marilyn Monroe of bear culture," a "poster boy of bear culture," and a "reigning bear icon."
-In a 2009 list of bear icons, LGBT pop culture website Queerty stated, "In the bear porn industry, Radcliffe is God.
+In a 2009 list of bear icons, LGBTQ pop culture website Queerty stated, "In the bear porn industry, Radcliffe is God.
 It’s easy to see why– if Plato were a bear, this would be his ideal."

 Despite this, Radcliffe has downplayed his iconography within bear culture.